HewlettPackard/oneview-sdk-ruby/spec/system/README.md

 $ rake system:only[,,profile]               # e.g. system:only[,,light]
 ```

-Note: Set the `PRINT_METADATA_ONLY` environment variable to print the order of the tests only (without actually running any tests)
+Note: Set the `PRINT_METADATA_ONLY` environment variable (to anything) to print the order of the tests only (without actually running any tests)